nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_support.md

 If you encounter any bugs or issues, we're here to help!
 To ensure a swift resolution, please provide a comprehensive issue report with the following details:

 1. **Description**
 : Clearly outline the issue you're facing and what results you were expecting.
+Include time frames of any incidents when appropriate.

 2. **Configuration Details**
-: Include your configuration settings for WebRTC, bintu.live, and h5live.
+: Include your configuration settings for __Webcaster__, __bintu.live__, and __H5live player__.

 3. **Stream IDs**
 : Provide any relevant stream IDs and/or stream names that demonstrate the issue.